andymac-2/subworld/README.md

 I have always been fascinated by the offerings of the IOCCC, and some of the more amusing esoteric languages.
 One thing that fascinated me was the concept of an OISC, or a One Instruction Set Computer.
 It is indeed possible to create an architecture that only has a single instruction and still be turing complete!
 Judicious choice of instruction means that any computation can be performed, and an example of such an instruction would be `subleq`. `subleq` is short for "SUBtract and Branch if Less than or EQual to zero".

-I still felt I could do better though.
+I still felt I could do better.
 The program for a `subleq` machine must be loaded into storage first in order for it to run.
 A language such as `brainfuck` is different.
 All data is stored in the language itself, and in `brainfuck` all memory is initialised to zero.
 Any strings, or memory initialisation must be done while the machine is running.
 At the same time I was thinking about this, I had also seen a terribly obfuscated version of a "Hello world" program written in `C++` which, according to the author, had to be compiled by their baffled professor in order to verify it did indeed print "Hello World!".

 ### Introduction to the language and runtime

-It had occurred to me that `brainfuck` uses six symbols without memory initialisation, and a OISC needs one instruction at a minimum, but required memory initialisation first.
+It had occurred to me that `brainfuck` uses six symbols without memory initialisation, and an OISC needs one instruction at a minimum, but required memory initialisation first.
 I figured that it would require a minimum of two carefully chosen symbols to produce a language that would not need memory initialisation first.
 Repeatedly writing the same symbol would be trivially impossible to initialise the memory correctly, so what better way to describe a "Hello World" program than to write it only using two symbols: `hello` and `world`.
 Anyway, let's have a look at some of the source code.
 The following is an excerpt from `samples/hwOriginalObfuscated.c`.
 Try compiling this code to confirm it does indeed print "Hello World!".

 ```C
 #include <stdio.h>